getindata/flink-http-connector/README.md

   `401, 402, 403`.
 In this example, codes 401, 402 and 403 would not be interpreted as error codes.

 ### Source table
-Http source requires success codes defined in parameter: `gid.connector.http.source.lookup.success-codes`.
-That list should contains all http status codes which are considered as success response.
-It may be 200 (ok) as well as 404 (not found).
-The first one is standard response and its content should be deserialized/parsed.
-Processing of 404 request's content may be skipped by adding it to parameter `gid.connector.http.source.lookup.ignored-response-codes`.
+The source table categorizes HTTP responses into three groups based on status codes:
+- Retry codes (`gid.connector.http.source.lookup.retry-codes`):
+Responses in this group indicate a temporary issue (it can be e.g., HTTP 503 Service Unavailable).
+When such a response is received, the request should be retried.
+- Success codes (`gid.connector.http.source.lookup.success-codes`):
+These are expected responses that should be processed by table function.
+The response body can be ignored by specifying its status code additionally in the `gid.connector.http.source.lookup.ignored-response-codes` parameter.
+For example, an HTTP 404 Not Found response is valid and indicates that the requested item does not exist, so its content can be ignored.
+- Error codes:
+Any response code that is not classified as a retry or success code falls into this category.
+Receiving such a response will result in a job failure.

-Both parameters support whitelisting and blacklisting (oops!).
+Above parameters support whitelisting and blacklisting.
 A sample configuration may look like this:
 `2XX,404,!203` - meaning all codes from group 2XX (200-299), with 404 and without 203 ('!' character).
 Group blacklisting e.g. !2XX is not supported.
 Notice that ignored-response-codes has to be a subset of success-codes.